 Center for Assistive Technology & Inclusive Education Studies (CATIES) is both a research and service organization.
 It manages numerous state and federal grants and offers professional development training, evaluations in assistive technology and augmentative communication, and functional behavior assessments.

 In the fall of 2011, Dr. Wu and TCNJ’s TESL program was awarded a National Professional Development Grant by the US Department of Education.
 The five-year project provides ESL certification programs for in-service teachers, paraprofessionals, administrators, counselor and psychologists within and beyond TCNJ’s Professional Development Schools Network.
 Beginning in the summer of 2012, the grant will also offer professional development workshops to ESL/Bilingual teachers and Content Area teachers across the state.

 The Center for Sensory and Complex Disabilities (CSCD) at TCNJ addresses the specialized needs of children and adults with significant and sensory disabilities: deafness/hard of hearing, blindness/low vision, and deafblindness.
 In concert with the mission of the college, the CSCD conducts research and professional development activities that engage professionals and TCNJ students preparing to be teachers in the creation of new approaches to education, support and practice on behalf of individuals with varying degrees of vision and/or hearing loss and individuals whose disabilities are considered low-incidence.
 In partnership with a variety of state and federal agencies, non-profit organizations and local school districts, the Center also provides expert consultation and technical assistance.

-The mission of the Dyslexia Center is to provide a wide range of services in support of students with dyslexia and/or severe literacy difficulties.
+The mission of the Dyslexia Initiative is to provide a wide range of services in support of students with dyslexia and/or severe literacy difficulties.